Home » Speed Training Science » SPEED TRAINING SCIENCE: Why Most Methods Fail (And What Actually Works)

 Absolutely.

-Sufficient for maximum sprint speed?
+Sufficient for maximum running speed?

 👉 Not always.

-Because sprint speed is not simply:
+Because running faster is not simply:

 ❌ producing more push force with one leg.